 That is why, at rest stops during these summer festivals you can often see water being splashed ( even if the original purpose has been lost to those who do this!).
 Sometimes, however, this rinsing is even more flagrant, and the portable shrines are actually carried into a river or the sea!

-That is the reason why early tomorrow morning ( July 29, 2010), the great, old, one-ton O-Mikoshi of the Haguro Shrine (called the Meiji Mikoshi- built in 1895 to celebrate Japan`s victory in the Sino-Japanese War), one of the centerpieces of Shimodate`s exuberant Gion Matsuri Festival ( along with the newer, 2-ton Heisei Mikoshi- said to be the biggest in all Japan!),was lowered into the Gogyo River ( after its decorations had been removed and a sash wrapped around it) and then shaken about by its dozens of bearers.
-This ritually rinsed away all the bad energies which had been absorbed by the mikoshi as it was shaken, often in a frenzy, during the first two days of the festival.
-After being lifted from the river, the mikoshi was carried back to the shrine for more ceremonies before it was put away.
+That is the reason why early Sunday morning ( July 28th 2019 at 6 AM ), the great, old, one-ton O-Mikoshi of the Haguro Shrine (called the Meiji Mikoshi- built in 1895 to celebrate Japan`s victory in the Sino-Japanese War), one of the centerpieces of Shimodate`s exuberant Gion Matsuri Festival ( along with the newer, 2-ton Heisei Mikoshi- said to be the biggest in all Japan!),will be lowered into the Gogyo River ( after its decorations had been removed and a sash wrapped around it) and then shaken about by its dozens of bearers.
+This will ritually rinse away all the bad energies which had been absorbed by the mikoshi as it is shaken, often in a frenzy, during the first two days of the festival.
+After being lifted from the river, the mikoshi will carried back to the shrine for more ceremonies before it is put away.

-And with the closing of this, great Gion Festival, we have pretty much come to the end of this areas Gion Festival Season, (though there still are a few of them coming up!) .
-Once again it has been extremely fruitful time of yeasr for me, if not because disease causing energies or spirits have been cast away, then by providing me with many special memories and plenty of fresh aquaintance.
+And with the closing of this, great Gion Festival, we will have pretty much come to the end of this area`s Gion Festival Season, (though there still are a few of them coming up!) .
+Once again it has been extremely fruitful time of year for me, if not because disease causing energies or spirits have been cast away, then by providing me with many special memories and plenty of fresh aquaintance.

 And if you are interested, long ago I wrote a song with Tom Debor and Ascelin Gordon called- Shimodate (下館), since Tom, now a diplomat, was living there.
 It was recorded by that legendary Tsukuba-based band- Xenophonia.
 You can have a listen here: